robert-claypool/quotes/README.md

 > Opinionated software is only cool if you have cool opinions.

 - Tom MacWright, [Soapbox: Longitude, Latitude is the Right Way](https://macwright.org/2016/07/15/longitude-latitude-is-the-right-way.html)

+### History

+> Each act, each occasion, is worse than the last, but only a little worse.
+  You wait for the next and the next.
+You wait for one great shocking occasion, thinking that others, when such a shock comes, will join with you in resisting somehow.
+You don't want to act, or even talk, alone; you don't want to 'go out of your way to make trouble.'
+Why not? — Well, you are not in the habit of doing it.
+And it is not just fear, fear of standing alone, that restrains you; it is also genuine uncertainty.

+> Uncertainty is a very important factor, and, instead of decreasing as time goes on, it grows.
+Outside, in the streets, in the general community, 'everyone' is happy.
+One hears no protest, and certainly sees none.
+  You know, in France or Italy there would be slogans against the government painted on walls and fences; in Germany, outside the great cities, perhaps, there is not even this. [...]

+> But the one great shocking occasion, when tens or hundreds or thousands will join with you, never comes.
+That's the difficulty.
+If the last and worst act of the whole regime had come immediately after the first and smallest, thousands, yes, millions would have been sufficiently shocked — if, let us say, the gassing of the Jews in '43 had come immediately after the 'German Firm' stickers on the windows of non-Jewish shops in '33.
+  But of course this isn't the way it happens.
+In between come all the hundreds of little steps, some of them imperceptible, each of them preparing you not to be shocked by the next.
+Step C is not so much worse than Step B, and, if you did not make a stand at Step B, why should you at Step C?
+  And so on to Step D.

+> And one day, too late, your principles, if you were ever sensible of them, all rush in upon you.
+The burden of self-deception has grown too heavy, and some minor incident, in my case my little boy, hardly more than a baby, saying 'Jewish swine,' collapses it all at once, and you see that everything, everything, has changed and changed completely under your nose.
+  The world you live in — your nation, your people — is not the world you were born in at all.
+The forms are all there, all untouched, all reassuring, the houses, the shops, the jobs, the mealtimes, the visits, the concerts, the cinema, the holidays.
+But the spirit, which you never noticed because you made the lifelong mistake of identifying it with the forms, is changed.
+  Now you live in a world of hate and fear, and the people who hate and fear do not even know it themselves; when everyone is transformed, no one is transformed.
+Now you live in a system which rules without responsibility even to God.
+The system itself could not have intended this in the beginning, but in order to sustain itself it was compelled to go all the way.

+- Milton Mayer, [They Thought There Were Free](https://www.press.uchicago.edu/Misc/Chicago/511928.html), The Germans, 1933-45